alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-16-ruling-on-matam.md

 source: "Fatwas of the Permanent Committee of KSA no.5275 question 1"
 category: [bidah, funerals, fatwas]
 hijri: Dhul-Qa'dah 25, 1441
-excerpt: The habit of holding Ma'tam and staying to meet people who come for consolation is a type of Bid'ah.
+summary: The habit of holding Ma'tam and staying to meet people who come for consolation is a type of Bid'ah.
 shaykhs:
  - Shaykh Ibn Baz
  - Shaykh Abdul-Razzaq Afify